 Car buyers' guide

 Whether you go for a set of wheels straight out of the showroom or prefer something already used, there are lots of things to think about when buying a new car.
-This handy guide can help you make the right choice before you get behind the wheel, and avoid expensive mistakes later on.
+This handy guide can help you make the right choice before you get behind the wheel and avoid expensive mistakes later on.

-1. How much can I afford?
+How much can I afford?

-Use our car finance calculator to see what your monthly payments could be.
+Find out what your monthly payments could be.
 Choose your finance amount, term and deposit.

-2. Which type of car finance would work best for me?
+Which type of car finance would work best for me?

 Not sure what your car finance options are?
 Read our helpful guides to learn more.